kifferltd/open-mika/vm-ext/bytecodetest/doc/BytecodeEmulationTestPlan.md

 ##### newarray

-If count is less than zero, $NegativeArraySizeException$ is thrown.
+If count is less than zero, `NegativeArraySizeException` is thrown.

 ### Array creation -- instance array (anewarray)